 Duett Companion Trail

 English style, made specifically for wide, flat-backed horses.
-This saddle has fit Mimi the best out of any saddle I've had on her back, and a custom-made one probably couldn't get much better.
-They're very reasonably priced, well-made, very sturdy, and an excellent value for the money.
+They're reasonably priced, well-made, very sturdy, and an excellent value for the money.
 I've had good luck with it fitting multiple horses, all with varying conformations.
 I've found it to be very secure for me as well, and well-balanced.

 Bridles